 This series is the first series of its kind for Criminology.
-It offers a space to capture work on a range of topics that share the common theme of the relationship between crime, justice and the family, and aims to interrogate common-sense understandings of this relationship to explore just who is affected by crime and how they are affected, whether as primary or secondary victims or as parents, children, spouses, or other kinds of offenders.
+It offers a space to capture work on a range of topics that share the common theme of the relationship between crime, justice and the family, and aims to interrogate common-sense understandings of this relationship to explore just who is affected by crime and how they are affected, whether as victims of crime within the family, as secondary victims, or as parents, children, spouses, or other kin of offenders.

 Mark Halsey, Melissa de Vel-Palumbo

 January 22, 2020

 Around one in five prisoners report the previous or current incarceration of a parent.
 Many such prisoners attest to the long-term negative effects of parental incarceration on one’s own sense of self and on the range and quality of opportunities for building a conventional life.
 And yet, the ...